 The Health Sector in Kenya is a shared function between the National and County Governments.
 The National Government is charged with developing the National Health Policy and management of national referral health facilities while the County Governments are charged with the provision and management of health services at the county level.

-The 2017 East Africa Bribery Index (EABI) signifies that corruption in the form of bribery continues to be rife in the Medical and Health Services, identified as among the top ten most prevalent sectors in regard to bribery.
+The 2019 Corruption Perception Index (CPI) indicates an increase in corruption in Kenya.
+Corruption continues to affect basic service delivery systems like health, where more than a third of Kenya’s annual GDP is is lost.
+The 2017 East Africa Bribery Index (EABI) also signifies that corruption in the form of bribery continues to be rife in the Medical and Health Services, identified as among the top ten most prevalent sectors in regard to bribery.
 Reporting bribery incidences also remains very low with an overwhelming majority (94%) of Kenyans who were surveyed indicating that they encountered bribery but did not report to any authority or person.
-The County Governance Status Report of 2016 identified Health services as among the biggest priority services by citizens that the government should focus on for service delivery.
-The report however highlighted that a majority of citizens were unable to access information from county governments and rated service delivery as below average at the county level.
+Health services are among the biggest priority services by citizens that the government should focus on for service delivery, majority of citizens were unable to access information from county governments.

 To address the challenges impeding realisation of the Right to Health, the A4T project promotes adherence to the National Values and Principles of Governance as espoused under Article 10 of the Constitutions and especially: Participation of the People; Good Governance, Integrity, Transparency and Accountability.

-How does the A4T Project enhance Transparency, Accountability and Participation?
+How does the A4T Project enhance Transparency, Accountability and Participation in the Health sector?

 - Enhancing Transparency through enabling access to health centres’ budgetary information through the A4T platforms that have been enhanced to enable easier access using your mobile phone;